Simple Steps to See if You’re Wasting Water

 - The same rule applies if you have a soft water system, put your ear to the system and listen to hear it is running.
 There are two times to hear running water.
 Once when the salt brine tank is filling (similar to a toilet filling) and when the flushing is happening.
 If your salt water system is running when it should be it is time to call us out for repairs.

 - Pool fill valves are another sneaky place water can be going that you’re not aware of.
-You will need to isolate your pool shut off valve and check the meter again to see if the meter stops moving if the meter stopped it is time to call your pool company to have the pool system checked.
+You will need to isolate your pool shut off valve and check the meter again to see if the meter stops moving if the meter stopped, then it is time to call your pool company to have the pool system checked.

 If your toilet fill valve is leaking that will usually show up on the meter, but a phantom flush from a leaking flapper will only show up intermittently.
 Irrigation leaks are the most common reason for a hike in your water bill.
 Many clients in the Phoenix area have their irrigation on timers, and for a good reason, landscaping in Phoenix can die in a few days without water.
 Irrigation leaks go missed by homeowners all of the time because they don’t see the leak during the few minutes that the irrigation is running.
 To see if the extra usage of water is in your irrigation system you will need to turn your irrigation on and walk through your system to check for leaks.